I-TECH-UW/OpenELIS-Global-2/docs/analyzer.md

 1. During development it is easiest to copy (not move) the test file to the transmissionQueue directory rather than updating the timestamp and adding it to the staging directory.

-The perl file is in openelisgloble-core\tools\AnalyzerSideDataImport\FlatFileTransport.pl .
+The perl file is in "openelisglobal-core\tools\AnalyzerSideDataImport\FlatFileTransport.pl".
 Note that it exist to type of export file , one for windows environment and another for linux. the main difference is how we mention the folder path in the perl script.